Fly Your Satellite! programme

 Fly Your Satellite! is one of the several hands-on programmes for university students offered by the ESA Education Office.
-These activities are all incorporated in the recently born ESA Academy programme, which brings together existing and new elements of the ESA Education Programme for universities.
-The ESA Academy groups two interconnected pillars of activity that ESA Education offers to university students.
+These activities are all incorporated in the ESA Academy programme, which brings together two interconnected pillars of activity that ESA Education offers to university students.

-- Hands-on Space Projects, an existing set of programmes that enables students to gain first-hand experience of real space-related projects.
-They include satellite projects, such as Fly Your Satellite! and ESEO (European Student Earth Orbiter), as well as a number of other opportunities for student experiments projects to be conducted on a wide variety of platforms, such as sounding rockets, stratospheric balloons, a drop tower, a hypergravity centrifuge, and parabolic flights.
+- Hands-on Space Projects, a set of projects that enables students to gain first-hand experience of real space-related projects.
+They include satellite projects, such as Fly Your Satellite! and ESEO (European Student Earth Orbiter), as well as a number of other opportunities for student experiments projects to be conducted on a wide variety of platforms, such as sounding rockets, stratospheric balloons, a drop tower, a hypergravity centrifuge (experiment and human), and parabolic flights.

-- Training and Learning Programme, a new initiative offering an entirely new and varied portfolio of courses given by space experts and professionals coming from all fields of ESA’s expertise, as well as from space industry and academia.
+Training and Learning Programme, a programme offering a varied portfolio of courses given by space experts and professionals coming from all fields of ESA’s expertise, as well as from space industry and academia.

 In addition to providing access to existing ESA establishments and partners’ infrastructures, the ESA Academy makes use of dedicated facilities located at the European space Security and Education Centre (ESEC) in Belgium, such as the Training and Learning Facility and the CubeSat Support Facility.